BASTAcode/BASTA/docs/install.rst

     git clone https://github.com/BASTAcode/BASTA.git

-Now, assuming you have downloaded the code, run the following to setup a virtual environment (feel free to do it any other way you prefer; we strongly recommend to install the code in a fresh virtual environment):
+Now, assuming you have downloaded the code, you can run the following to setup a virtual environment in the same folder (feel free to do it any other way you prefer; we strongly recommend to install the code in a fresh virtual environment):

 .. code-block:: bash